 St. Louis Mediation

-Mediation is a type of alternative dispute resolution where a neutral third party helps disputing parties resolve conflict without having a judge getting involved.
+Mediation is an alternative dispute resolution where a neutral third party helps resolve conflict without involving a judge.

 At The Betz Law Firm, we are experienced divorce and family law attorneys.
 However, our principal partner, David Betz, is also experienced in resolving cases through mediation.
 As a firm, we are committed to guiding our clients through the divorce process with the same level of professionalism that we would wish for our family members.